Constructive nonlocal games with very small classical values: Construction of games with low classical values

 \section{Construction of games with low classical values}

 In this section we provide explicit constructions of games with low classical value.
 In particular, we show that an $n\times n$ matrix with maximum number of contradictions can be obtained with $d\leq 2^nn^{3n}$ outputs.

 We also provide a method for constructing such matrices, as well as ones with a large, but not maximum number of contradictions and with the number of outputs that is polynomial in $n$.

+\cred In addition, in subsection A, we give a simple construction of matrix with maximal number of contradictions which avoids using most of the subtleties of girth method described in Sec. \ref{sec:girth-method}.
+However the number of outputs has worse scaling $d\sim 2^{n^2}$. \blk